roboptim/roboptim-core/README.md

 It can also be generated locally by running the `make doc` command.
-After the package is installed, the documentation will be located in the `$prefix/share/doc/roboptim-core` directoy where `$prefix` is your installation prefix (`/usr/local` by default).
+After the package is installed, the documentation will be located in the `$prefix/share/doc/roboptim-core` directory where `$prefix` is your installation prefix (`/usr/local` by default).